Variational Theory and Domain Decomposition for Nonlocal Problems: Nonlocal Spectral Equivalence

 \subsubsection{Results in Two Dimensions}

 Results in this section appear in Tables \ref{table:auu2d} and Figures \ref{fig:auu2d}.
-We first compute the condition number of $K$ for different $h$ while holding $\delta$ constant to verify our conjecture that the condition number of $K$ is $h$-independent.
-The minimum and maximum eigenvalues depend linearly on $h$, with a slope of two, and again the condition number of $K$ is mesh size independent.
-We then compute the condition number of $K$ for different $\delta$ while holding $h$ constant, and observe that the condition number varies with $\delta^{-3/2}$.
-Further, the maximum eigenvalue is proportional to $\delta^d$ ($d=2$ in this case), in agreement with Lemma \ref{lem:upperBound}.
+We consider only piecewise constant shape functions in 2D.
+We first compute the condition number of $K$ for different $h$ while holding $\delta$ fixed, and observe that minimum and maximum eigenvalues depend linearly on $h$ with a slope of approximately two, and again the condition number of $K$ depends only weakly upon the mesh size.
+We then compute the condition number of $K$ for different values of $\delta$ while holding $h$ fixed, and observe that the condition number again varies as $\delta^{-2}$, in agreement with \eqref{condNumberA}.
+Further, the maximum eigenvalue is proportional to $\delta^2$ in agreement with Lemma \ref{lem:upperBound}, and the minimum eigenvalue is proportional to $\delta^{4}$ in agreement with \eqref{poincareDelta}.